apankrat/notes/fast-case-conversion/README.md

 ### Randomized shuffling

-In addition to "educated" guessing we can also try randomized shuffling.
-Let it run overnight and see if any better combos surface.
+In addition to "educated guesses" we can also try something as dumb as randomized shuffling.
+On a desktop machine a fairly basic code can run 10-50 million checks a second.

-Surprisingly, they do.
+So we just let it run for a while and see if it manages to find any better combos.
+Surprisingly, it does and just in a matter of a couple of hours.

 ### A + B